Hamburger

 Generally, the maximum permitted duration of a probationary period is 3 months.
 The probationary period may be extended for up to 6 months for so-called “trusted personnel” (defined below) or when the employee must be trained first.
 Where an employee is “managerial personnel” (defined below), the probationary period may be extended for up to 1 year.

 According to local law, “trusted personnel” means (i) any employee who reports directly to managers or (ii) employees who have access to industrial, commercial or professional secrets and confidential information.
-“Managerial personnel” means any employee who represents the employer in front of other employees and/or third parties or has managing and control functions.
+“Managerial personnel” means any employee who represents the employer in front of other employees and/or 3rd parties or has managing and control functions.

 Protection against arbitrary dismissal applies after the probationary period expires – meaning that companies may terminate the employment contract of a non-probationary employee only when having justified cause and after providing prior written notice pursuant to local law.